 Howard Way, Harlow, Essex CM20

-Amongst those in the congregation at the solemn opening Mass was Frederick Gibberd, then working on the development of Harlow New Town.
-According to Archbishop Heenan’s account (Crown of Thorns, p.301), ‘Mass was a new experience for Gibberd, a Congregationalist.
+After completing Our Lady of Fatima Goalen was able to set up his own independent architectural practice.
+He submitted designs for the completion of Liverpool Metropolitan Cathedral, and although unsuccessful in this, his Harlow design indirectly influenced the winning design – in the congregation at the solemn opening Mass in 1960 was Frederick Gibberd, and Archbishop Heenan of Liverpool later recalled (in his autobiography, ‘Crown of Thorns’, 1974) that ‘Mass was a new experience for Gibberd, a Congregationalist.
 He found himself wondering about liturgy and ritual.
 Suddenly he remembered the competition for Liverpool Cathedral […] After Mass he hurried home and told his wife he intended to shut himself in his room until he had produced plans…’

-The church was consecrated by Bishop McMahon on 25 March 1985.
-In 2001, the church was closed due to safety concerns.
-In 2003, it received an EH/HLF grant for the conservation of the concrete window frames.
+The church was consecrated by Bishop Thomas McMahon of Brentwood on 25 March 1985.
+In 2001 it was closed due to safety concerns and in 2003 it received an EH/HLF grant for the conservation of the concrete window frames.
 The church was reopened following conservation works in December 2005.

 Architect: Gerard Goalen